jyotinayak321/AI-HELP-DESK/README.md

 # AI Help Desk — Complaint Classification & Logging Application
 ## Project Overview
 The **AI Help Desk** is a secure, intelligent ticketing and triaging system designed for air-gapped enterprise environments.
-It processes user complaints in **English, Hindi, and Hinglish (code-mixed)** — via text or voice — to automatically identify the responsible applications, expand linked system dependencies, classify the fault category, assign severity levels, and route tickets to the appropriate teams.
+It processes user complaints in **English, Hindi, and Hinglish (code-mixed)** to automatically identify the responsible applications, expand linked system dependencies, classify the fault category, assign severity levels, and route tickets to the appropriate teams.
-Unlike systems relying on cloud APIs, this application uses **entirely local / self-hosted AI models and infrastructure**: embeddings, LLM classification, speech-to-text, voice activity detection, text-to-speech, WebRTC media transport, and SSO authentication all run inside the air-gapped network.
+Unlike systems relying on cloud APIs, this application uses **entirely local AI models** for embeddings, classification, speech-to-text, and text-to-speech.
 It features a human-in-the-loop validation console and a **retrieval-based learning loop** that allows the system to learn from operator corrections in real time without weight retraining.
 ### Key Capabilities
 *   **Semantic Matching**: Matches natural language complaints against system descriptions using `pgvector` semantic similarity searches.
 *   **Conditional Dependency Mapping**: Automatically links related systems only when the fault type matches the nature of their dependency (e.g., pulling in authentication systems on login faults).